 COVID-19 is thought to spread mainly from person-to-person.
 Spread occurs between people who are in close contact (within about 6 feet) with one another through respiratory droplets produced when an infected person coughs or sneezes.
 There is growing evidence that people can spread COVID-19 even if they never develop symptoms or before their symptoms start.
-Even though this is possible, CDC believes that people are most contagious when they have symptoms.
-Everyone should limit their exposure by staying home.
+Everyone should limit their exposure by staying home as much as possible.

 You are at a higher risk of getting sick if you are:

 - Living in the same household as a person who has lab-confirmed COVID-19 or who was diagnosed with COVID-19,

 - Providing care in a household for a person who has lab-confirmed COVID-19 or who was diagnosed with COVID-19,

 - Within 6 feet (or 2 meters) of a person who has lab-confirmed COVID-19 or who was diagnosed with COVID-19 for at least 15 minutes, or

 - In direct contact with secretions from a person who has lab-confirmed COVID-19 or who was diagnosed with COVID-19 (e.g., being coughed or sneezed on, kissing, sharing utensils, etc.).

 If you had close contact with a person who has lab-confirmed COVID-19 or who was diagnosed with COVID-19 without lab testing, self-quarantine (stay home) and monitor your health for symptoms of COVID-19 for 14 days after your last contact.
 If you live in the same household as someone who has lab-confirmed COVID-19 or who was diagnosed with COVID-19, self-quarantine for 14 days after any sick person in the household’s self-isolation period ends.
 View the VDH When to End Home Isolation and Quarantine Infographic for more.